Shubham121s/Geospatial-Weather-Dashboard/README.md

 **Geospatial-Weather-Dashboard**

-This is a full-stack web application built for the Software Development Engineering Internship assignment at Mind Webs Ventures.
+This is a full-stack web application built for the Software Development Engineering .
 The application demonstrates interactive mapping capabilities, real-time data visualization, and polygon drawing tools with a custom map simulation.

 ## 🚀 Features